ardatan/graphql-tools/website/docs/mocking.md

 ### MockStore

-The `MockStore` is holding the generated mocks and can be used to acess, generate or alter mocked values.
+The `MockStore` is holding the generated mocks and can be used to access, generate or alter mocked values.

 You can access the `MockStore` either as argument of `resolvers` option of `addMocksToSchema`: